arnemart/slid.js/README.md

 Headers are rendered using figlet.

+Blockquotes are not shown.
+This is handy for printing out slide content with added comments.

 ## Settings

 There are none.
 You'll have to modify the code, which is basically a single strand of spaghetti.